matiasrodriguezc/emotionAI/README.md

 cd frontend

 # Install the JavaScript dependencies
-# (Use pnpm install if you have pnpm, which seems to be the case for your project)
+# (Use pnpm install if you have pnpm, as suggested by the project setup)
 pnpm install
 # Or if you prefer npm:
 # npm install